Construction almost complete on solar array in Wisconsin

-The Wisconsin State Journal reports the array is being built on the American Family Insurance campus in Madison.
+The array is being built on the American Family Insurance campus in Madison, the Wisconsin State Journal reported.

-Facilities program administrator Sean Hyland says the only work left is connecting the solar array to the facility’s existing electrical system.
+Sean Hyland, facilities program administrator, said the only work left is connecting the solar array to the facility’s existing electrical system.

+“I’m super-excited by it (and) thrilled to have been part of it,” Hyland said.
+“I’m looking forward to the potential of doing more.”

 The panels are expected to begin delivering electricity in October or November.